vincenthopf/librelinks2/CURSOR_MEMORY.md

 6. Add font search functionality for larger font collections
 7. Consider adding font categories or tags for easier navigation
 8. Implement font favoriting for quick access to frequently used fonts

+# Background Image Loading Optimization

+## Issue Overview

+The background image selection component had an issue where images would disappear and enter a loading state when hovered over, even though they were already loaded.
+This created a poor user experience with unnecessary flickering.

+## Implementation Decisions

+### Loading State Management

+- Removed the `onMouseEnter` event handler that was triggering loading state on hover
+- Implemented proper initialization of loading states when component mounts
+- Used `useEffect` to set initial loading states for all images
+- Maintained loading state only during actual image loading

+### Image Loading Optimization

+- Added `loading="eager"` attribute to prioritize visible images
+- Added `decoding="async"` attribute to optimize browser image decoding
+- Kept proper error handling for failed image loads
+- Maintained loading indicators only during actual loading

+## Lessons Learned

+1. **Event Handler Caution**: Be careful with event handlers like `onMouseEnter` that might trigger state changes leading to unnecessary re-renders or visual flickering.

+2. **Loading State Management**: Initialize loading states properly at component mount rather than on user interactions for resources that should load once.

+3. **Image Optimization Attributes**: Use modern HTML attributes like `loading="eager"` and `decoding="async"` to optimize image loading performance.

+4. **Component Lifecycle Awareness**: Be mindful of when components should load resources - typically on mount rather than on user interaction for static resources.

+5. **User Experience Priority**: Prioritize smooth user experience by avoiding unnecessary loading states or flickering, especially for already-loaded content.

+## Best Practices

+1. Use `useEffect` with appropriate dependencies to initialize component state
+2. Leverage modern HTML attributes for optimized resource loading
+3. Avoid triggering loading states for already-loaded resources
+4. Implement proper error handling for failed resource loads
+5. Test interactions like hovering to ensure they don't cause visual disruptions

+## Future Considerations

+1. Consider implementing image preloading for critical resources
+2. Monitor loading performance across different network conditions
+3. Implement progressive loading for large image collections
+4. Consider adding loading skeleton placeholders for better UX
+5. Implement proper caching strategies for frequently accessed images